-If a student is having reading problems, start with a routine eye exam to assess the physical health of the eyes and eyesight.
+If your student is having reading problems, start with a routine eye exam to assess the physical health of their eyes and eyesight.
 If there is a physical problem with the sharpness or clarity of eyesight, it will be addressed with eyeglasses or contact lenses.

 However, a student who has 20-20 eyesight can have visual processing challenges if their eyes are not working together efficiently.
 “Sight merely refers to eyesight or visual acuity.
 Vision refers to seeing, processing, and responding to visual information.”